OFFICERS AND DIRECTORS

 AMBASSADOR CHRISTOPHER R. HILL

-U.S. Ambassador Christopher R. Hill (retired) is a member of the board of directors of and consultant to Broad Oak Group International, LLC (2018 to present).
+U.S. Ambassador Christopher R. Hill (Manhattan) is a member of the board of directors of and consultant to Broad Oak Group International, LLC (2018 to present).
 He advises the company on political issues relating to business conditions in Korea and throughout Asia.
-Chris was the chief advisor to the Chancellor for Global Engagement at the University of Denver, and Professor of the Practice in Diplomacy at the University of Denver (2010-2020).
+Chris is currently a George W. Ball Adjunct Professor at Columbia University Global Centers in New York City (2021-present).
+Previously he was the chief advisor to the Chancellor for Global Engagement at the University of Denver, and Professor of the Practice in Diplomacy at the University of Denver (2010-2020).
 As a former U.S. career diplomat, Ambassador Hill is a four-time ambassador, nominated by three presidents, whose last post was as Ambassador to Iraq, April 2009 until August 2010.
 Prior to Iraq, Hill served as Assistant Secretary of State for East Asian and Pacific Affairs from 2005 until 2009 during which he was also the head of the US delegation to the Six Party Talks on the North Korean nuclear issue.
 Earlier, he was the U.S. Ambassador to the Republic of Korea.
 Previously he served as U.S. Ambassador to Poland (2000-2004), Ambassador to the Republic of Macedonia (1996-1999) and Special Envoy to Kosovo (1998-1999).
 He also served as a Special Assistant to the President and a Senior Director on the staff of the National Security Council, 1999-2000.
 Prior to joining the U.S. Foreign Service, Ambassador Hill served as a Peace Corps volunteer where he supervised credit unions in rural Cameroon, West Africa.
 Hill graduated from Bowdoin College in Brunswick, Maine with a B.A. in Economics.
 He received a Master's degree from the Naval War College in 1994.
 He speaks Polish, Serbo-Croatian, and Macedonian.
 Ambassador Hill is author of Outpost: Life on the Frontlines of American Diplomacy: A Memoir, a monthly columnist for Project Syndicate, a political television consultant to MSNBC and NBC, and a highly sought public speaker, and voice in the media on international affairs.
+He and his wife reside in Manhattan.

 ERIC M. WARNER

-Eric Warner is an advisory board member of Broad Oak Group.
-Mr. Warner advises the company on craft brewery design, construction, and management, and branding, brewing, marketing, and business strategies in Asia.
+Eric Warner (Rocky Mountains) is an advisory board member of Broad Oak Group.
+Mr. Warner advises the company on craft brewery design, construction, operations, management, branding, brewing, marketing, and business strategies in Asia.
 He is a co-founder and member of the senior management team of Karbach Brewing Company in Houston, Texas.
 Karbach was acquired in 2016 by ABInBev.
 Eric successfully completed a degree in German Studies at Lewis and Clark College in Portland, Oregon before pursuing a formal education in brewing science in Germany.
-Mr. Warner is fluent in German.
+Mr. Warner is fluent in English and German.
 After three years of extensive brewery, lab, and course work, he was awarded the degree ‘Diplom-Braumeister’ from the world renowned Technical University of Munich at Weihenstephan.
-He is the author of “German Wheat Beer” and “Kölsch: History, Brewing Techniques, Recipes” (Brewers Publications, 1998).
+He is a certified Cicerone and the author of “German Wheat Beer” and “Kölsch: History, Brewing Techniques, Recipes” (Brewers Publications, 1998).
 Eric was born and raised in Denver, Colorado.
 He currently resides with his family in the historic Rocky Mountain town of Salida, Colorado, where Broad Oak is headquartered.

 Angie Kim (Seoul) is a consultant to Broad Oak Group International, LLC.
 Ms. Kim advises the company on creative design, branding, and marketing strategies, including in the food and beverage sector in Korea and throughout Asia.
 Ms. Kim has experience managing cultural foundations, social entrepreneurship, youth program management, music content management, and luxury goods marketing in Korea and Singapore.
 Angie is a co-founder of the non-profit Lighthouse Cultural Foundation, the goal of which is to bring cultural activities to rural areas of Korea and educate youth who exhibit talent in music and art but have limited access to educators.
 Through Lighthouse, she promotes cultural startups in collaboration with venture capital and startup incubation organizations.
 Before founding Lighthouse, Ms. Kim was a member and professor of the Beautiful Mind Charity Organization in Singapore.
 At Beautiful Mind, Angie taught violin to musically talented but physically challenged young musicians and helped them to improve musical skills up to their professional career level.
 She founded Angie Kristine, an online merchandising company in Singapore for luxury baby fashion items and was the marketing director of Rishi Tea Korea in Seoul.
 Before Ms. Kim started her entrepreneurial career, she was concert violinist who played with numerous orchestras in Korea.
 Angie earned bachelor and master of art degrees majoring in music from the Yonsei University School of Music and completed executive MBA coursework in fashion marketing at the Yonsei University College of Human Ecology.
 Ms. Kim currently resides in Seoul with her family.